Transylvanian rugs

-The name Transylvanian rug is used as a term of convenience to denote a cultural heritage of 15th–17th century Islamic rugs, mainly of Ottoman origin, which have been preserved in Transylvanian Protestant (Hungarian and Saxon) churches.
-The corpus of Transylvanian rugs constitutes one of the largest collections of Ottoman Anatolian rugs outside the Islamic world.
+The name Transylvanian rug is used as a term of convenience to denote a cultural heritage of Islamic and Oriental rugs dating back to the 15th century, consisting of imported and locally-made rugs.
+The tradition originated in the historical Ottoman Principality of Transylvania.
+These rugs are frequently preserved in ethnic Hungarian churches in Transylvania.
+The corpus of Transylvanian rugs of Anatolian origin constitutes one of the largest collections of Ottoman Anatolian rugs outside the Islamic world.

 Transylvanian rugs of the "Lotto" and "Bird" type in the Monastery Church of Sighișoara, Romania.
 Northern wall of the nave, 2017.

 Types of "Transylvanian" Ottoman rugs

 Amongst the rugs preserved in Transylvania are classical Turkish carpets like Holbein, Lotto, and so-called "white ground" Selendi or Ushak carpets.
 The term "Transylvanian rug" more specifically refers to four distinct types of Anatolian carpets which have survived in Transylvania.